 Why Knee Sleeves?

 There are multiple reasons an athlete can utilize a knee sleeve.
-Below are a few examples of when different strength athletes will reach for a sleeve.
+Below are a few examples of when different specific strength athletes will reach for a sleeve.
 Also, we’ve created our own knee sleeve that aims to match the criteria we assessed all of the knee sleeves in below, and more on that below.

 A powerlifter will typically use a sleeve to support their knee’s stability in squats/leg training.
 Often times a stiffer, more rigid sleeve will be this athlete’s go-to, since they’re training with heavier loads frequently.
 Sleeves can help an athlete build confidence in their heavy movements, and provide the knee with added compression.
 In addition, there are a few sleeves that are approved for competition, so they’ll offer stability and joint warmth over extended rest periods.